paypal/squbs/docs/bootstrap.md

 squbs-services = [
   {
     class-name = org.squbs.bottlesvc.BottleSvc
+    web-context = bottles

     # The listeners entry is optional, and defaults to 'default-listener'
     listeners = [ default-listener, my-listener ]
   }
 ]
 ```

+The class-name parameter identifies the route class.

+The web-context is a string that uniquely identifies the web context of a request to be dispatched to this service.
+It **MUST NOT** start with a `/` character.
+It is allowed to be `""` for root context.

+Optionally, the listeners parameter declares a list of listeners to bind this service.
+Listener binding is discussed in the following section, below.

 ### Listener Binding

 A listener is declared in `application.conf` or `reference.conf` usually living in the project's `src/main/resources` directory.
 Listeners declare interfaces, ports, and security attributes, and name aliases, and are explained in [Configuration](configuration.md)